Transcript from the video...

-They led these structured set moves, and then they go off in a creative little bubble and create their choreography so they can put those moves in any order they like.
-They can do them for as long as they like, and they can even start to put them in some kind of formation, can't they?
+They learn these structured set moves, and then they go off in a creative little bubble and create their choreography so they can put those moves in any order they like.
+They can do them for as long as they like, and they can even start to put them in some kind of formation.

-Let's have a look at an example of disco we're just going to show you a little movie clip of our interactive movie showing the kids for disco moves, and then we'll show how we could use a brief for them to put together.
+Let's have a look at an example of disco, we're just going to show you a little clip of our interactive movie showing the kids some disco moves, and then we'll show how we could use a brief for them to put together.

-The children can be spilt into little creative bubbles where they can decide upon the structured moves and practice those before then going on to the creative part of the task.
+The children can be spilt into little creative bubbles where they can decide upon the structured moves and practise those before then going on to the creative part of the task.

 Start by thinking about formations, how can we make this look interesting for the audience.
 So, when the audience is watching, the formation and patterns are changing and it looks really interesting.

 One thing to consider for the children is to get them to understand where the audience is going to be in the room.
 So, if that's facing the way you're teaching, then to have a circle formation is not going to work because someone will inevitably have their back to the audience.
 Semi circles work nicely, diamonds, triangles, or one behind the other, or maybe a diagonal line formation.
 Give them some ideas on where to start, this is going to be their starting position or your starting formation.